 It should be noted that the EU embassy in Moldova also suffered from the propaganda of the media controlled by Vladimir Plahotniuc.
 On 4 April 2018, the EU embassy stated that Publika, using defamatory language, published false information about the ‘inefficiency of EU projects’, while confusing the EU with the Council of Europe.

 5. Politically motivated criminal prosecution in Moldova

 On 11 September 2017, during the opening of the 36th session of the Human Rights Council, the UN High Commissioner Zeyd Ra’ad al-Hussein expressed his concern over reports of harassment and persecution of counsels who defend representatives of the opposition, as well as human rights defenders and journalists in Moldova.

 During the meeting of the Parliamentary Committee for the EU-Moldova Association in May 2017, the European Parliament members asked the Minister of Justice Vladimir Cebotar about the politically motivated prosecution of the opposition and civil society representatives in Moldova.
 In response, the Minister of Justice left the meeting demonstratively.

 Criminal prosecution based on dubious criminal charges is a popular method of combating political opponents and critics in Moldova.
-In its previous report, the Open Dialog Foundation cited examples of criminal cases, which are accompanied by procedural violations and bear signs of political motivation:
+In its previous report, the Open Dialogue Foundation cited examples of criminal cases, which are accompanied by procedural violations and bear signs of political motivation: